Tony Goodgame

 Anthony Alan Goodgame (19 February 1946 – 17 November 2022) was an English professional left back footballer.
 In a career that spanned nearly 17 years, he appeared in the Football League as a left back, and was best known as a Fulham F.C., Leyton Orient F.C., Hillingdon Borough F.C., Crawley Town F.C., and Ruislip F.C. player.

-Early life

-Anthony Alan Goodgame was born in Hammersmith, Greater London, England on 19 February 1946, as the younger child to John Herald Eli Goodgame, a butcher, and his wife, Lilian Maud (née Golding).
-He had an elder brother, John Brian Goodgame.

-Goodgame was educated at Henry Compton Secondary School in the Fulham area of the London Borough of Hammersmith and Fulham, and Christopher Wren Boys' School in the White City area of Shepherd's Bush, London.

 Career

 Goodgame, a left back, made his debut as a professional footballer at Fulham F.C. in May 1966, at the age of 20.
 He transferred to Leyton Orient F.C. in 1966, before transferring to Crawley Town F.C. in 1966.
 He made appearances for other teams, including Tonbridge Angels F.C., Valley United FC, and Chelsea F.C., amongst others.
 In 1976, Ruislip F.C. signed the former Hillingdon Borough F.C. player.

 Goodgame retired in June 1983, after nearly 17 years in the industry, aged 37.

 Controversies

 On 17 October 1966, following a 2–2 result against Colchester United F.C., Goodgame and Dick Graham, the then-manager of Leyton Orient F.C., were punched by angry fans as they left the Layer Road stadium.
 Terry Bradbury came to Graham's defense, punching two teenagers.

-Goodgame's surname was often met with controversy, especially with football fans when his name was revealed.
+Goodgame's surname often got a reaction from fans when his name was revealed.